 As mentioned above, when selling a house in Massachusetts, you will have to pay some closing costs to transfer the house ownership to the buyer legally.
 These costs include several fees that need to be paid over and above the net price of the property.

 Some seller closing costs are negotiable.
-Real estate agents in Massachusetts usually have information about who pays what at closing and can help you save on closing costs.
+Real estate agents usually have information about who pays what at closing and can help you save on closing costs.

 Here are some of the prime seller closing costs in Massachusetts.